garrett361/dragon-intro/README.md

 We needed to add a single `import dragon` and tell `multiprocessing` to use the `dragon` start method.
 That's it.
 If this code then called libraries underneath that also use `multiprocessing`, those two steps enables Dragon for the libraries as well.
 But what do I get from this?
-The true power of Dragon comes when you have a very large workset and can scale across an entire cluster.
+The true power of Dragon comes when you have a very large working set and can scale across an entire cluster.
 As of the Dragon v0.9 release, we regularily test `mp.Pool()` with over 50,000 workers on hundreds of nodes on a
 Cray EX supercomputer.

     import dragon